 - The motorcyclist failed to exercise due care and be alert to other drivers and sudden changes in traffic.

 With California law’s neutral position regarding lane-splitting, establishing fault after a motorcycle accident that involved lane-splitting is not as simple as it seems.
-That is why it is highly advised to seek legal help from a Los Angeles motorcycle accident attorney at 310-997-0904 to get a free consultation today.
+That is why it is highly advised to seek legal help from a Los Angeles attorney at 310-997-0904 to get a free consultation today.